davbauer/storage-wrapper/README.md

 # ESP8266 Wrapper Library: Storage
-An Arduino wrapper library for making it easier to store or retrieve data for beginners.
+An minimal Arduino wrapper library for making it easier to store or retrieve data for beginners.
 *Mostly based on https://github.com/PaulStoffregen/EEPROM*

  - **Importing the Library**